natinusala/borealis/README.md

 - Display large amount of data efficiently using recycling lists
 - Integrated internationalization and storage systems
 - Integrated toolbox (logger, animations, timers, background tasks...)

-Documentation is available [right here](https://github.com/natinusala/borealis/wiki).
-As every documentation, it may not be up to date.
-Feel free to report any missing info or inconsistency you may find.

 ## Building the demo for Switch